brentp/duphold/README.md

 It also adds **GCF** to the INFO field indicating the fraction of G or C bases in the variant.

+## Performance

+### Speed

+`duphold` runtime depends almost entirely on how long it takes to parse the BAM/CRAM files; it is relatively independent of the number of variants evaluated.
+It will also run quite a bit faster on CRAM than on BAM.
+It can be < 20 minutes of CPU time for a 30X CRAM.

+### Accuracy

+coming soon.

 ## Install

 `duphold` is distributed as a binary [here] and requires libhts.so in standard locations or indicated with `LD_LIBRARY_PATH`.